perillosantana/login/README.md

   }
 ```

-Then, add `login` block into our app theme, as we do in our [Store Header app](https://github.com/vtex-apps/store-header/blob/master/store/blocks.json).
+Then, add `login` or `login-content` block into our app theme, as we do in our [Store Header app](https://github.com/vtex-apps/store-header/blob/master/store/blocks.json).

 ### Blocks API
-This app has an interface that describes which rules must be implemented by a block when you want to use the minicart.
+This app has an interface that describes which rules must be implemented by a block when you want to use `Login` or `LoginContent`.

 ```json
 {